 Functional regression plots of landscape composition reveal which cover classes are acting as sources or sinks of organisms, and at what spatial scale.
 Positive responses to nearby landscape cover classes indicate that the cover class acts as a net source (i.e. arthropods spill over from it).
 Paul, do we need a separate box/figure explaining how to interpret these plots, or should we just include references?
 However, negative responses to nearby landscape cover classes can indicate one of two things: 1) It may indicate that the cover class acts as a sink (i.e. organisms spill over into it) or 2) it may indicate that the cover class acts as a source, but it is unoccupied (i.e. no organisms available to spill over).
 We consider 1) to be the more likely scenario, as it is unlikely that any one cover class is completely unoccupied.
 For example, a cover class with low-quality habitat could act as an ecological trap (Galpern et al. 2017) if it acts as a sink but never as a source.
 Alternatively, a cover class could act as a sink by providing high-quality habitat at certain times of the year (e.g. egg laying/feeding), but act as a source at other times (e.g. during emergence).

+RESULTS

 Grassland, cereal, and canola were the three most-abundant landcover classes surrounding our traps, accounting for 77% of land cover (Figure [fig:landscapeComp]).
 Several landscape “fingerprints" were evident in the landscape annuli, with cereal cover increasing with distance away, along with a corresponding decrease in canola cover (resulting in strong concurvity).
 Grassland cover was largely constant with distance, although a cluster of sites had uniformly high or low cover of grassland with distance.
 The pitfall traps caught a total of 18968 Pterostichus melanarius, 5397 Pardosa distincta, 2350 Pardosa moesta, and 34090 Phalangium opilio (mean trapping rates per day: 1.58, 0.49, 0.22, 2.92, SDs: 5.69, 1.08, 1.09, 5.48, respectively).